Skip to main content

 Switch EF Core Connection from SQL Server to a Different Database Provider

-The XAF Wizard creates applications that use Microsoft SQL Server.
-To use a different database provider, modify your XAF solution as follows.
+The XAF Wizard creates applications that use the Microsoft SQL Server.
+To use a different database provider, modify your XAF solution.
+Use the EFCoreProvider parameter to specify the provider type.

 1. Install the Npgsql.EntityFrameworkCore.PostgreSQL package.
-Note its Microsoft.EntityFrameworkCore package reference.
-That Entity Framework’s version must match the version that your solution uses (currently 6.0.x).
+Note that the version of the Microsoft.EntityFrameworkCore package reference must be compatible with the Entity Framework version that your solution uses.

 2. Change your application’s connection string.